 How should I choose a therapist?

-The best advice that Dr. Lack can give anyone when choosing a mental health professional is to see someone who practices evidence-based psychology.
+The best advice that Dr. Lack can give anyone when choosing a mental health professional is to see someone who practices evidence-based psychology (see this link for an overivew of such treatments).
 Stated simply, evidence-based psychology (EBP) is a guiding principle that means a therapist, whether that person is a psychologist, counselor, social worker, or psychiatrist, is guided in the treatment and assessment methods they use by the current best practices as defined by scientific evidence.
 Unfortunately, many therapists have not been trained in these methods, and instead rely on intuition, what they think has worked well, or what they were trained in - regardless of the evidence or lack thereof for its effectiveness.
 Asking a potential therapist what their primary therapeutic orientation is, and how they know the type of therapy they do works, are a great way to find out if a therapist uses EBP.

 The second piece of advice is that you need to be sure that your therapist does not attempt to push their own personal values system onto you.
 While this is both an unethical and inappropriate thing to do, from his own experience with clients Dr. Lack can tell you that a large number of them report this happening.
 While this does not mean that you need to find a therapist with your exact religious, political, ethnic, and cultural background, it does mean that your therapist needs to respect what your beliefs and values are and recognize that their job as a therapist is not to convert you.
 If you find yourself in a situation where this is occurring, he would recommend giving the therapist a warning that you are becoming offended by their actions.
 If they continued to push their own agenda at the expense of your mental health, a report to the state licensing board would be appropriate.